fjwhittle/fjwhittle.github.io/_posts/2019-05-26--unique-square-and-rank.markdown

 ## Varying styles of rank

 Insert standard rant about vague specifications here.
-In the end I got 20 copypasta from a random name generator and `Z=>`pped them up to a dice roll out of 10.
+In the end, for test data I got 20 copypasta from a random name generator and `Z=>`pped them up to dice rolls out of 10.

 All the same, I went relatively all out on this one.
-Not because the challenge was hard, but because it's a nice opportunity to (completely superfluous) play with multi dispatch.
+Not because the challenge was hard, but because it's a nice opportunity to (completely superfluously) play with multi dispatch.

 `RankMode` is an enum of the ranking modes, `<rank-standard rank-modified